Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/19-Use the Azure Pricing Calculator.md

 ## Lab objectives

-In this lab, you will complete the following tasks:
+In this lab, You will be able to complete the following tasks:

 + Task 1: Configure the pricing calculator
 + Task 2: Review the pricing estimate

-## Estimated timing: 10 minutes

 ## Architecture diagram